 Wear light colored clothes.
 Dark colors absorb heat.
 Make sure your clothing isn’t too tight.
 Tight clothing doesn’t allow you to sweat and cool down.
 Stick to light colors and flowy materials.

 Get yourself a hat.
 Hats protect sensitive spots on the face from the blazing rays of the sun.
 Go glamorous with a big brimmed hat or keep it simple in a baseball cap.

 Sunscreen.
-Make sure your sunscreen is SPF of at least 15.
+Make sure your sunscreen has an SPF of at least 15.
 Use waterproof if you will be splashing around in water.
 Don’t forget areas that easily burn, such as nose, ears, scalp, shoulders and the back of the neck.
 Also get a lip balm with SPF in it.
 Reapply often.